JoshGlazebrook/socks/README.md

         // When using 'associate':  IP Address and Port of the expected client that will send UDP packets to this UDP association.

         // Note:
-        // When using Socks 4, only an ipv4 address can be used.
+        // When using SOCKS 4, only an ipv4 address can be used.
-        // When using Socks 4a, an ipv4 address OR a hostname can be used.
+        // When using SOCKS 4a, an ipv4 address OR a hostname can be used.
-        // When using Socks 5, ipv4, ipv6, or a hostname can be used.
+        // When using SOCKS 5, ipv4, ipv6, or a hostname can be used.
         host: "1.2.3.4",

         // TCP port of target to connect to.